rancher/elemental-docs/versioned_docs/version-1.4/troubleshooting-upgrade.md

 ## Elemental Cluster side

-Any Elemental Teal node correctly registered and part of the target cluster will fetch the bundle and start applying it.
+Any Elemental node correctly registered and part of the target cluster will fetch the bundle and start applying it.
 This operation is performed by the Rancher's `system-upgrade-controller` running on the Elemental Cluster.
 To monitor the correct operation of this controller, you can read its logs: